Rolls of Oléron: Distribution and common usage

 In France, the Rolls of Oleron had been adopted as the official sea law by 1364.

 The document was originally written in French and later translated into Spanish, Scots and Flemish/Dutch.
 It is likely that the Scots translation is based on the French version because of similarities.
 It does not appear that the court in Aberdeen used the translated version in its legal practice.

 The Flemish/Dutch translation is known as the Vonesse van Damme.
 The oldest extant copies of the Rolls are in the Little Red Book of Bristol and the Liber Horn.
 In the second half of the 14th century, the Ordinancie appeared as a new sea law in the Zuiderzee area in the Netherlands.
 In most manuscripts, that law was combined with the Vonesse van Damme.
 Some historians have argued that the Ordinancie was written as a supplement to the Rolls, but that is not likely because two laws in the Ordinancie were copied directly from the Rolls, and the rest regulates approximately the same subjects as the Rolls.

 The Rolls of Oleron had been officially adopted in England by the reign of King Edward III: in 1351, a Bristol inquest confirmed that the rolls had statute of law.
 Most shipment of wine was done with English ships and crew.
 Therefore, the crew needed to know the rules.
 According to Albrecht Cordes, in the 14th century, the influence of the Rolls of Oleron extended to Spain and, most importantly, to Flanders, where they were translated into Flemish.
-However, the Rolls of Oleron were integrated in the Navarrese charter of San Sebastián in 1180, which uummarsed practices already used along the coast of the Cantabrian Sea (Gulf of Biscay) and overall the European Atlantic coast.
+However, the Rolls of Oleron were integrated in the Navarrese charter of San Sebastián in 1180, which summarized practices already used along the coast of the Cantabrian Sea (Gulf of Biscay) and overall the European Atlantic coast.
 The Rolls of Oleron were relatively short compared to other contemporary sea laws and, as such, can be considered to have been among the easiest to use.

+Sometimes known as the "Lawes of Pleron," they also formed the basis of similar agreements among 17th and 18th century privateers and pirates, known as Articles.

 Today

-The Rolls of Oleron were included in the Black Book of the Admiralty in 1336, but the original book unfortunately disappeared from the registry of the High Court of Admiralty at the beginning of the 19th century.
+The Rolls of Oleron were included in the Black Book of the Admiralty in 1336, but the original book disappeared from the registry of the High Court of Admiralty at the beginning of the 19th century.
 Only a few manuscript copies of parts of this book, some dating to about 1420, are extant and kept in the British Library and the Bodleian Library.
 The laws are still occasionally cited as authority by U.S. courts.